Health Benefits and Side Effects of Cabbage

 Cabbage can be most beneficial in the following cases:

-• While trying to lose weight with healthy meals
+- While trying to lose weight with healthy meals

-• When digestion feels irregular or sluggish
+- When digestion feels irregular or sluggish

-• For maintaining heart and liver health
+- For maintaining heart and liver health

-• During pregnancy to get extra nutrients
+- During pregnancy, to help provide extra nutrients

 Cabbage Bad for